 When you're looking for jobs, who you know can be as important as your qualifications.
 Your connections can provide you with inside information on available jobs at a company.
 They can give you information on the hiring process and what it's like to work at the company.
 They might even be able to help you secure an interview.
 Connections can also write you recommendations, give your resume a close look, and help you prepare for an interview.

-It's not only who you know personally who can help.
-It's also who the people you know can refer you to.
-Those second-degree connections may be able to assist you as well.
+It's not only who you know personally who can help; it's also the people you know can refer you to.
+These second-degree connections may be able to assist you as well.

 If you know what company or companies you are interested in working for, try to find contacts at those companies.
 Read below for information on different ways to find contacts at companies, from networking online to going to alumni events to sending out email messages.

 LinkedIn is the most popular website for professional networking.
-The site offers a number of ways for you to find contacts at a company.
+The site offers several ways for you to find contacts at a company.

 Also, search the Groups Directory by keyword.
 Many companies and groups of companies have Groups you can join.
 Once you're a member you will be able to interact with the other group members.
 This is a good way to connect with people at multiple companies within your industry.